PyChina/weekly/content/Issue/issue-402.md

 - [Ubuntu 20.04 LTS 明确移除其 Python 2 依赖](https://pycoders.com/link/3230/web)
     + MICHAEL LARABEL

-“With Python 2 having reached end-of-life at the start of 2020, Ubuntu and Debian developers continue their work on removing Python 2 at least from the base OS.
-Work continues on transitioning packages to Python 3 or otherwise ultimately dropping unmaintained packages.”
+"With Python 2 having reached end-of-life at the start of 2020, Ubuntu and Debian developers continue their work on removing Python 2 at least from the base OS.
+Work continues on transitioning packages to Python 3 or otherwise ultimately dropping unmaintained packages."

 (`是也乎:`